pytorch/tensorpipe/tensorpipe/util/ringbuffer/README.md

 # ringbuffer

 > This code was written by David Carrillo Cisneros (davidca@fb.com).
+>
 > Modified to work with C++14 by Pieter Noordhuis (pietern@fb.com)
+>
+> For further changes, refer to the source control history.

 ## Usage